-With superior range of 15,200 km (8,200nm), the A380 is the ideal solution to alleviate traffic congestion at busy airports and maximize profitability on the busiest routes in the world.
+With superior range of 15,200 km., the A380 is the ideal solution to alleviate traffic congestion at busy airports and maximize profitability on the busiest routes in the world.
 It has two full-length passenger levels with true widebody dimensions: a main deck and an upper deck, which are conveniently linked by fixed stairs forward and aft.

-In a worldwide airline market which is highly focused on high-yield traffic between today’s busiest cities and doubles in traffic size every 15 years, the A380 can win airlines greater market share with the best cabin in the sky.
+In a worldwide airline market that is highly focused on high yielding traffic between today’s busiest cities and doubles in size every 15 years, the A380 can win airlines greater market share with the best cabin in the sky.